Read and listen to the “Our Father” prayer

 Explanation of the Our Father

-We are too sons of Dad!
-Thoughtful commentary on the Pater Noster:
+We too are children of Dad!
+A meditative commentary on the Pater Noster:

-The Father Ours, the synthesis of the entire Gospel (Tertullian, De oratione, 1), is the Sunday prayer (that is, "the Lord's prayer") par excellence, because taught to us by Christ himself (Catechism of the Church Catholic, no. 2765) in response to the request of his disciples: "Lord, teach us to pray" (Lk 11:1).
+The Our Father, a synthesis of the entire Gospel (Tertullian, De oratione, 1), is the Lord’s Prayer par excellence, because it was taught to us by Christ himself (Catechism of the Catholic Church, n.
+2765) in response to the request of his disciples: “Lord, teach us to pray” (Lk 11:1).

-If you review all the words of the prayers contained in Holy Scripture, as far as I think, you will not find one that is not contained and summarized in this prayer taught to us by the Lord (St. Augustine, Letter to Proba, Epistulae, n.
-130 ).
+If you go through all the words of the prayers contained in Holy Scripture, as far as I think, you will not find one that is not contained and summarized in this prayer taught to us by the Lord (Saint Augustine, Letter to Proba, Epistulae, n.
+130).

-Example of perfect harmony, in Father Ours is not only asked for all the things that we can rightly desire, but also in the order in which they are to be desired: so that this prayer not only teaches us to ask, but also shapes all our affections (St. Thomas Aquinas, Summa theologiae, II-II, q.
+An example of perfect harmony, in the Our Father not only are all the things we can rightly desire asked for, but also in the order in which they should be desired: so that this prayer not only teaches us to ask, but also shapes all our affections (Saint Thomas Aquinas, Summa theologiae, II-II, q.
 83, a.
 9).

-A first approach to Father Our leads us to consider the succession of three commitments and three requests, with which man first undertakes to be as according to the will of God and then asks for what is needed for his material and spiritual needs:
+A first approach to the Our Father leads us to consider the succession of three commitments and three requests, by which man first commits himself to being according to God’s will and then asks for what is necessary for his material and spiritual needs:

 The commitment to witness: hallowed be thy name

-The request for the support of God:give us today our daily bread
+The request for God’s support: give us this day our daily bread

-The request for the forgiveness of sins: forgive us our debts
+The request for forgiveness of sins: forgive us our debts

 The request for Salvation: lead us not into temptation, but deliver us from evil

-If the Sermon on the Mount is doctrine of life, Sunday prayer is prayer, but in both the Spirit of the Lord gives a new form to our desires, to the inner impulses that animate our lives.
-Jesus he teaches us new life with his words and educates us to ask for it through prayer (CCC, 2764).
+If the Sermon on the Mount is the doctrine of life, the Lord’s Prayer is prayer, but in both, the Spirit of the Lord gives a new form to our desires, to the inner movements that animate our lives.
+Jesus teaches us the new life with his words and educates us to ask for it through prayer (CCC, 2764).

-The Father Ours is a prayer as admirable as perhaps taken for granted, perhaps recited every day, but often hastily.
-For this reason, a second approach can only lead us on a journey that brings us closer to the Father Our word for word.
+The Our Father is a prayer as admirable as it is perhaps taken for granted, recited perhaps every day, but often hurriedly.
+For this reason, a second approach can only lead us on a journey that brings us closer to the Our Father word by word.

-Since his first word, Christ introduces me to a new dimension of the relationship with God.
-He is no longer just my “Dominator”, my “Lord” or our “Master”.
+From its very first word, Christ introduces me to a new dimension of the relationship with God.
+He is no longer just my “Ruler”, my “Lord” or our “Master”.
 He is my Father.

-And I am not only a servant, but son.
-So I turn to you, Father, with the respect due to the One who is also those things, but with the freedom, trust and intimacy of son, aware of being loved, trusting even in despair and in the midst of slavery to the world and to sin.
-He, the Father who calls me, awaiting my return, I the prodigal son who will return to Him in repentance.
+And I am not just a servant, but a son.
+I therefore turn to You, Father, with the respect due to the One who is also those things, but with the freedom, trust, and intimacy of a son, aware of being loved, confident even in despair and in the midst of the slavery of the world and sin.
+Him, the Father who calls me, waiting for my return, I the prodigal son who will return to Him repentant.

 Our

-Why not alone Father mine or of “my” (my family, my friends, my social class, my people,…), but Father of all: the rich and the poor, the saint and the sinner, the cultured and the illiterate, whom you all tirelessly call to You, to repentance, to Your love.
+Because He is not only my Father or the Father of “my people” (my family, my friends, my social class, my people…), but the Father of all: of the rich and the poor, the saint and the sinner, the learned and the illiterate, whom You call tirelessly to Yourself, to repentance, to Your love.

-“Ours”, certainly, but not confusedly everyone's: God he loves everyone and each one individually; He is everything to me when I am in trouble and in need, he is all mine when he calls me Himself with repentance, vocation, consolation.
+“Our”, certainly, but not confusedly of all: God loves everyone and each one individually; He is everything to me when I am in trial and need, He is all mine when He calls me to Himself with repentance, vocation, and consolation.

-The adjective does not express a possession, but a relationship with God totally new; shape to generosity, according to the teachings of Christ; indicate God as common to many persons: there is but one God and it is recognized Father by those who, through faith in His Son only begotten, they were born again of him by water and the Holy Spirit.
+The adjective does not express possession, but a totally new relationship with God; it trains us in generosity, according to the teachings of Christ; it indicates God as common to many people: there is only one God and He is recognized as Father by those who, through faith in His only-begotten Son, are reborn of Him through water and the Holy Spirit.

-Extraordinarily other than me, yet not far away, indeed everywhere in the immensity of the universe and in the small of my daily life, Your admirable creation.
+Extraordinarily “other” compared to me, and yet not far away, indeed everywhere in the immensity of the universe and in the smallness of my daily life, Your wonderful creation.

-This biblical expression does not mean a place, as space could be, but a way of being; not the remoteness of God, but his majesty and although He is beyond all is also very close to the humble and contrite heart (CCC, 2794).
+This biblical expression does not mean a place, such as space, but a way of being; not the distance of God, but his majesty, and even if He is beyond everything He is also very close to the humble and contrite heart (CCC, 2794).

-In other words, may it be respected and loved, by me and by the whole world, also through me, in my commitment to setting a good example, to bring Your Name even to those who do not really know it yet.
+That is, let it be respected and loved, by me and by the whole world, also through me, in my commitment to set a good example, to bring Your Name even to those who do not yet truly know it.

-By asking your name to be hallowed, we enter the drawing of God: the sanctification of His name, revealed to Moses and then in Jesus, on our part and in us, as well as in every people and every man (CCC, 2858).
+By asking that Your name be hallowed, we enter into God’s plan: the sanctification of His name, revealed to Moses and then in Jesus, by us and in us, as well as in every people and in every man (CCC, 2858).

-When we say: "Hallowed be thy name", we excite ourselves to desire that his name, which is always holy, be considered holy also among men, that is, not be despised, which is not good for God but to men (St. Augustine, Letter to Proba).
+When we say: “Hallowed be thy name”, we stir ourselves to desire that His name, which is always holy, be considered holy even among men, that is, not be despised, a thing which does not benefit God but men (Saint Augustine, Letter to Proba).

-May Your Creation, Blessed Hope, be fulfilled in our hearts and in the world, and our Savior return Jesus Christ!
-With the second question the Church mainly looks at the return of Christ and at the final coming of the kingdom of God, but also pray for the growth of the kingdom of God in the "today" of our lives (CCC, 2859).
+May Your Creation, the Blessed Hope, be fulfilled in our hearts and in the world, and may our Savior Jesus Christ return!
+With the second request, the Church looks mainly to the return of Christ and the final coming of the kingdom of God, but also prays for the growth of the kingdom of God in the “today” of our lives (CCC, 2859).

-When we say: "Thy kingdom come", which, whether we like it or not, will surely come, we arouse our desire for that kingdom, so that it may come for us and we deserve to reign in it (St. Augustine, ibid.).
+When we say: “Thy kingdom come”, which, whether we want it or not, will certainly come, we stir our desire toward that kingdom, so that it may come for us and we may deserve to reign in it (St. Augustine, ibid.).

 Thy will be done

-Which is the will of Salvation, even in our misunderstanding of Your ways.
-Help us to accept Your will, fill us with trust in You, give us the hope and consolation of Yours love and join our will to that of the Son Yours, for your plan of salvation to be fulfilled in the life of the world.
+Which is a will of Salvation, even in our lack of understanding of Your ways.
+Help us to accept Your will, fill us with trust in You, give us the hope and consolation of Your love and unite our will to that of Your Son, so that Your plan of salvation may be fulfilled in the life of the world.

-We are radically incapable of this, but, united with Jesus and with the power of His Holy Spirit, we can surrender our will to Him and decide to choose what He has always chosen Son his: do what pleases the Father (CCC, 2860).
+We are radically incapable of this, but, united with Jesus and with the power of His Holy Spirit, we can hand over our will to Him and decide to choose what His Son always chose: to do what pleases the Father (CCC, 2860).

-For the world, also through us, Your unworthy instruments, to be shaped in imitation of Paradise, where Your will is always done, which is true Peace, infinite Love and eternal Bliss in Your countenance (CCC, 2825-2826).
+Because the world, also through us, Your unworthy instruments, may be shaped in imitation of Paradise, where Your will is always done, which is true Peace, infinite Love and eternal Bliss in Your face (CCC, 2825-2826).

-When we say: "Your will be done on earth as it is in heaven", we ask him for obedience, to fulfill his will, as it is fulfilled by his angels in heaven.
+When we say: “Thy will be done on earth as it is in heaven”, we ask Him for obedience, to fulfill his will, in the same way it is fulfilled by his angels in heaven.
 (St. Augustine, ibid.).

 Our bread and that of all our brothers, overcoming our sectarianism and our selfishness.
-Give us the truly necessary, earthly nourishment for our livelihood, and free us from useless desires.
-Above all things give us the Bread of life, Word of God and Body of Christ, Eternal table prepared for us and for many since the beginning of time (CCC, 2861).
+Give us what is truly necessary, earthly nourishment for our sustenance, and free us from useless desires.
+Above all things give us the Bread of life, Word of God and Body of Christ, eternal Table prepared for us and for many since the beginning of time (CCC, 2861).

-When we say: "Give us today our daily bread", with the word today we mean "in the present time", in which we either ask for all the things that are sufficient for us, indicating them all with the term "bread" which is the most important thing among them, or we ask for the sacrament of the faithful which is necessary for us in this life to attain the happiness not of this world, but of eternal happiness.
+When we say: “Give us this day our daily bread”, with the word today we mean “in the present time”, in which we either ask for all the things that suffice us, indicating them all with the term “bread” which among them is the most important thing, or we ask for the sacrament of the faithful which is necessary for us in this life to achieve not the happiness of this world, but the eternal one.
 (St. Augustine, ibid.).

 Forgive us our debts as we forgive our debtors

-I implore Your mercy, aware that however it cannot reach my heart, if I too do not know how to forgive my enemies, following the example and with the help of Christ.
-If therefore you present your offering at the altar and there you remember that your brother has something against you, leave your gift there in front of the altar, go first and be reconciled with your brother and then return and offer yours. gift (Mt 5:23) (CCC, 2862).
+I implore Your mercy, conscious that it cannot reach my heart, however, if I do not also know how to forgive my enemies, following the example and with the help of Christ.
+“So if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there before the altar and go; first be reconciled to your brother, and then come and offer your gift” (Mt 5:23) (CCC, 2862).

-When we say: "Forgive us our debts as we also forgive our debtors", we call to our attention what we must ask and do to deserve to receive this grace (St. Augustine, ibid.).
+When we say: “Forgive us our debts as we also forgive our debtors”, we bring to our attention that we must ask and act to deserve to receive this grace (St. Augustine, ibid.).

 And lead us not into temptation

-Don't abandon us at the mercy of the road that leads to sin, along which, without You, we would be lost. hold the hand and seize us (see Mt 14:24-32), send us the Spirit of discernment and fortitude and the grace of vigilance and final perseverance (CCC, 2863).
+Do not abandon us at the mercy of the path that leads to sin, along which, without You, we would be lost.
+Reach out Your hand and grab us (cf. Mt 14:24-32), send us the Spirit of discernment and strength and the grace of vigilance and final perseverance (CCC, 2863).

-When we say: "Lead us not into temptation", we excite ourselves to ask that, abandoned by his help, we are not deceived and that we do not consent to any temptation or give in to it overwhelmed by pain (St. Augustine, ibid.).
+When we say: “Lead us not into temptation”, we stir ourselves to ask that, abandoned by his help, we are not deceived and do not consent to any temptation nor yield to it, crushed by sorrow (St. Augustine, ibid.).

 But deliver us from evil

-Along with all the Church Please manifest the victory, already achieved by Christ, on the "prince of this world" who personally opposes You and Your plan of Salvation, so that You can free us from those who hate all Your Creation and all Your creatures and would like to see everyone lost with them, deceiving our eyes with poisonous delights, until forever the prince of this world will be cast out (Jn 12:31) (CCC, 2864).
+Together with the whole Church, I pray You to manifest the victory, already achieved by Christ, over the “prince of this world” who personally opposes You and Your plan of Salvation, so that You may deliver us from the one who hates all Your Creation and all Your creatures and would like to see everyone lost with himself, deceiving our eyes with poisonous delights, until the prince of this world will be cast out forever (Jn 12:31) (CCC, 2864).

-When we say, "Deliver us from evil," we remind ourselves to reflect that we are not yet in possession of the good in which we will suffer no evil.
-These last words of the Lord's Prayer have such a broad meaning that a Christian, in whatever tribulation he finds himself, in pronouncing them he emits groans, sheds tears, here he begins, here he lingers, here his prayer ends (St. Augustine, ibid.).
+When we say: “Deliver us from evil”, we remind ourselves to reflect that we are not yet in possession of the good in which we will suffer no evil.
+These last words of the Lord’s prayer have such a broad meaning that a Christian, in whatever tribulation he finds himself, in pronouncing them utters groans, sheds tears, here he begins, here he pauses, here he ends his prayer (St. Augustine, ibid.).

 Amen.